Skip to content

 Lack of communication is the root of many problems.
 In all kinds of relationships between two+ individuals.

-To start together with the Developers and not bring all the ideas ready and throw them in their desks.
+The only secret here is to start together with the Developers and not bring all the ideas ready and throw on their desks.
 They have inputs as well and it’s important that you listen to them.
 You will be surprised with how much this can improve the results.
-Expand your feedback’s range and the results will be bulletproof.
+Expand your collaboration and the results will be bulletproof.